 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015.
-It constitutes Travelport’s slavery and human trafficking statement for the financial year ended December 31, 2020.
+It is Travelport’s slavery and human trafficking statement for the financial year ended December 31, 2021.

 This statement has been approved by the Board of Directors and is verified as accurate by: